June 27, 2025 (11mo ago) — last updated June 3, 2026 (12d ago)

 • Use feedback loops: treat failures as data for adjustment and growth.

-For practical exercises and a short starter plan, link to /guide/growth-mindset.
+For a short starter plan, see /guide/growth-mindset2.

 3. Practice Daily Self‑Reflection